atxwang/atxwang.github.io/_posts/recent events.md

 2 degrees removed
-"self-defense is not genocide" a juvenile idea of protest frat fascism-they will never like you
+"self-defense is not genocide" a juvenile idea of protest a word on frat fascism-they will never like you
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTg5ODI5MDk3LDExNzU5ODkwMCwtNDY0ND
+eyJoaXN0b3J5IjpbNTM1ODQ0MzcxLDU4OTgyOTA5NywxMTc1OT
-E1ODMyLDI3NzMxNDk4OSwxMTU5NDk1NzA3LDI3MTUwNzI2NCwx
+g5MDAsLTQ2NDQxNTgzMiwyNzczMTQ5ODksMTE1OTQ5NTcwNywy
-NDExMTczOTUzXX0=
+NzE1MDcyNjQsMTQxMTE3Mzk1M119
 -->